instead-hub/instead/doc/stead3-en.md

 simple game, the information in this Chapter do not need.
 Moreover, 90% say it's not a good described in this Chapter!

-If you're writing a game, where many similar objects mayyou will want to simplify their creation.
+If you're writing a game with many similar objects, you may want to simplify their creation.
 You can do one of the following ways:

 - Create your designer;